katsign/neu-planet/README.md

 <div align="center">

 ![Planet Logo](favicon.ico)
-# neuPlanet 🌒 Private Microblogging for the Post Connoisseur
+# neuPlanet 🌒
+ <h2>Private Microblogging for the Post Connoisseur</h2>

 ![GitHub license](https://img.shields.io/badge/License-MIT-orange)
-### This microblog web app started as a bootcamp exercise and grew into a larger collaborative project, [devlr](https://devlr.herokuapp.com).
-I went back and restyled this initial starting point of the project for personal use.
+### This responsive web app started as a bootcamp exercise and grew into a larger collaborative project, [devlr](https://devlr.herokuapp.com).
+With some new knowledge, I went back and restyled this initial starting point of the project for personal use.
 </div>

 ## *Table of Contents*